-- Open ended questions. - Opportunities for the children to explain, convince and prove. - Observation of the children at work. - Peer and self-assessment. - Marking the children's work in line with school Marking Policy. - Informal assessments that take place continually and teachers record the children not achieving/ exceeding expectations in a lesson on daily plans. - Planned assessment tasks. - Termly PUMA tests (Years 2-5) and regular practice SATs papers (Years 2 + 6).
+- Open ended questions. - Opportunities for the children to explain, convince and prove. - Observation of the children at work. - Peer and self-assessment. - Marking the children's work in line with our school Feedback Policy. - Informal assessments that take place continually and teachers record the children not achieving/ exceeding expectations in a lesson on daily plans. - Planned assessment tasks. - Termly Smartgrade tests (Years 1-5) and regular practice SATs papers (Years 2 + 6).